obtuosa/obtuosa.github.io/README.md

 [![GitHub Pages](https://img.shields.io/badge/Deploy-GitHub%20Pages-blue)](https://obtuosa.github.io)

-Um repositório voltado para o meu blog pessoal que foi desenvolvido com o Hugo e hospedado com o GitHub Pages.
+A repository for my personal blog that was developed with Hugo and hosted with GitHub Pages.

-## Projeto
+## Project
-- **Tema**: Hugo Blog Awesome (com algumas modificações).
+- **Theme**: Hugo Blog Awesome (with some modifications).
-- **Conteúdo**: Textos sobre cibersegurança, aprendizados e reflexões pessoais.
+- **Content**: Texts on cybersecurity, learnings and personal reflections.
-- **Funcionalidades**:
+- **Features**:
-  - Modo claro/escuro.
+  - Light/Dark mode.
-  - Compatível com dispositivos móveis.
+  - Compatible with mobile devices.